cu-ecen-aeld/final-project-TommasoLabieni/README.md

 Not applicable.

 # Source Code Organization
-- Yocto Repository will be hosted [here](https://github.com/TommasoLabieni/MMR-Yocto-Image/tree/main).
+- Yocto Repository will be hosted in this [repository](https://github.com/TommasoLabieni/MMR-Yocto-Image/tree/main).

-- TkDNN code will be hosted in a repository [here](https://github.com/TommasoLabieni/TkDNN-ROS2/tree/main).
+- TkDNN code will be hosted in this [repository](https://github.com/TommasoLabieni/TkDNN-ROS2/tree/main).

 - Nvidia Tegra BSP OE Layer is hosted in this [repository](https://github.com/OE4T/meta-tegra).